(BIM) Building Information Modeling

 (BIM-3072) The Constructible Process – Moving Beyond BIM to Build with Confidence

-Author(s)/Presenter(s): Jon Fingland
+Author(s)/Presenters(s): Jon Fingland

-(BIM-3097) Application of BIM in Earned Value Management for Large Scale Complex Construction Projects
+(BIM-3097) Application of BIM in Earned Value Management for Large-Scale Complex Construction Projects

-Author(s)/Presenter(s): Xuejiao Liu; Chunfu Xu; Dandan Li
+Author(s)/Presenters(s): Xuejiao Liu; Chunfu Xu; Liqiu Kang

-In this paper, concrete volume, room area, pipe length and other engineering data in BIM are applied to the budget value curve of the project to ensure the accuracy, and the earned value is compared with the actual value reflected by the BIM in real time, and the follow-up cost trends and the EAC can be predicted accurately, which embodies the value of BIM.
+In this paper, concrete volume, room area, pipe length and other engineering data in BIM are applied to generate the planned value curve of the project and ensure its accuracy, and the earned value is compared with the actual cost reflected by BIM in real time.
+The follow-up cost trends and the EAC (estimate at completion) can be predicted accurately, which embodies the value of BIM application.

 (BIM-3142) Building Information Modeling as Collaborative Working Mechanism on Construction Projects

-Author(s)/Presenter(s): Charles U. Ufua
+Author(s)/Presenters(s): Charles U. Ufua